Concept

 This was the phase that surprised me most in terms of what AI-assisted design could produce.
 Rather than jumping to wireframes, I answered a structured set of questions around business model, personas, MVP scope, success metrics, competitors, constraints, and timeline framing, and asked Claude to synthesize everything from our conversation into a formal, pre-build Product Requirements Document.

-The PRD that came out of that session covered: a mission statement and executive summary, 8 detailed user personas spanning Product Design, Engineering, Marketing, HR, Sales, Data Analysis, Customer Support, and Tech Management (deliberately cross-industry), a full competitive analysis table, MVP feature scope with UX requirements per feature, a business model built around the principle that education should be free, 10 success metrics with Year 1 targets, legal and licensing constraints around third-party content sourcing, and a phased product roadmap through Phase 4.
+The PRD that came out of that session covered: a mission statement and executive summary, 8 detailed user personas spanning Product Design, Engineering, Marketing, HR, Sales, Data Analysis, Customer Support, and Tech Management (deliberately cross-function), a full competitive analysis table, MVP feature scope with UX requirements per feature, a business model built around the principle that education should be free, 10 success metrics with Year 1 targets, legal and licensing constraints around third-party content sourcing, and a phased product roadmap through Phase 4.

 Glimpse of PRD generated by Claude